fabiovitalba/PCP-Water-Boiler-Controller/README.md

 - A **switch** directly taken from the water boiler circuit.
 The switch consists in a broken circuit that closes whenever the button on the handle of the water boiler is closed.

 These inputs are used to produce the following outputs:
+- **SensorAbsoluteRotationValue**: The raw output produced by the rotary potentiometer.
 - **AbsoluteRotationValue**: The absolute rotation of the water boiler.
-This is the raw output produced by the rotary potentiometer.
+This is the processed output produced by the rotary potentiometer.
 - **RelativeRotationValue**: The rotation of the water boiler, relative to its starting position.
 The starting position is also continuously updated, so that anytime the user reverses the rotation, that reversal is immediately effective.
 - **SwitchValue**: The output produced by the switch circuit.
 Whenever the switch is not being pressed this will be 0.
 However, when the switch is being pressed, the circuit closes and the value will raise.
+- **SensorLightValue**: The raw output produced by the photocell.
 - **LightValue**: The output produced by the photocell.
 Whenever the lid is closed a base-amount of light is entering the water boiler from the sidewalls.
 Once the lid is opened (even when only partially open), more light enters and the output of the photocell will raise.

 ## 2. Visuals